 Halal Portfolio invests in the stock of 50 individual companies.
 The companies included generally track the broader markets while simultaneously complying with Islamic law.
-By definition, the Halal Portfolio is considered an actively managed portfolio, since it does not invest in passively managed, index-based ETF’s.

 Like the SRI Portfolio, the Halal Portfolio comes with a fee of 0.50% for account balances up to $100,000, and 0.40% on larger accounts.

 The top 10 holdings among the 50 stocks held in the Halal Portfolio include:

 - Alibaba Group Holding-Sponsored ADR (BABA), 2.63%